Day 1: Addis Ababa – City Tour

 Day 12: Loyangalani – Chalbi Desert – Kalacha

-Today we cross the Chalbi-desert – similarily to an expansive barren salt pan.
+Today we cross the Chalbi-desert – similarly to an expansive barren salt pan.
 Arrival at Kalacha around noon so that lunch can be served.
 Visit a Gabre-settlement.
 Dinner and overnight

 Day 13: Kalacha – Marsabit